A machine learning approach to portfolio pricing and risk management for high-dimensional problems: The replicating martingale problem

 \section{The replicating martingale problem}

-We consider an economic scenario generator with a finite time horizon $T$.
+We consider an economic scenario generator with a finite time horizon $T$, where time is in units of years.
 Randomness is generated by an $\mathbb{R}^d$-valued stochastic driver process $X = (X_1,\dots,X_T)$ with mutually independent components $X_t$.
 We denote by $\Q$ the distribution of $X$ on the path space $\Omega=\R^{dT}$.
 The flow of information is modeled by the filtration $\Fcal_t=\sigma(X_1,\dots,X_t)$, $t=1,\dots,T$, generated by $X$.
 If not otherwise stated, all financial values and cash flows are discounted by some numeraire, e.g., the cash account, and we assume that $\Q$ is the corresponding risk-neutral pricing measure.

 Our objective is a portfolio of assets and liabilities whose present value is to be derived from its cash flow, which accumulates to a terminal value at $T$ given as function $f$ of $X$,

 with $\Fcal_t$-measurable time-$t$ cash flows $\zeta_t = \zeta_t(X_1 ,\dots,X_t )$.
 As is the case in practice, we assume that all $\zeta_t$, and thus $f$, are exogenously given functions in $L^2_\Q$.
 Our goal is to find the cum-dividend value process of the portfolio, given as